Bekalah/CIRCUITUM99/main/registry/pillars/05_ann_abyss.md

 Voidwalker Sovereign; governs threshold crossings and ensures safe return from liminal spaces.

 **Realm Role:**
-Keeper of the Voidwalkers’ Domain — the quiet heart of nothingness that hides all possible beginnings.
+Keeper of the Voidwalkers' Domain - the quiet heart of nothingness that hides all possible beginnings.

 **Planetary Alignment:**
 Saturn (boundary, endurance) / Pluto (death-rebirth)